manojjsm/austerejs/README.md

 ```

 Notice that one can refer to ```that._node``` from within the ```$.on()``` callback function's scope; this makes for a pleasant consistency.

+### Composed objects have a reference chain.

+When one object contains others, which in turn contain others, it can be very helpful when implementing a hotfix to have the ability to reference any part of the object from any other part by the following means: ```that._parent._parent._something._parent._method()```.

+Obviously, these references are not to be abused.
+If you're not creating a hotfix, do not use them to move more than one level up or down the chain from within a single method.
+Any need to go further should be recognized as a code smell.

+## Code is well-organized.

+In Node, you have no choice but to use the CommonJS module standard.
+Keep your files relatively small, containing components that make sense as individual modules.
+Module granularity has no lower limit (as scope decreases, reusability increases in corresponding degree).

+In the browser, [RequireJS](http://requirejs.org/) modules are the preferred solution, as dependency injection completely removes the puzzle of when to load which scripts, while keeping things asynchronous.
+So use RequireJS where suitable (but it's not always suitable, *e.g.,* when using Angular).

+Fallback to CommonJS modules (usually you'll want to use [Browserify](http://browserify.org)).
+If that won't do, fallback to modules defined within a simple object literal to avoid using globals, but don't make this a common practice.

+## Code is prepared for production.

+Create production builds of all javascript that will be loaded project-wide.
+Concatenate, minify and mangle (=uglify).
+Page-specific files should be minified and mangled as well.

+Use Grunt to do this quickly from the command line.

+## Don't use switch statements.